Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

         loss = self.compute_loss(batch)
         self.manual_backward(loss)
-        opt.step()

         # accumulate gradient batches
         if batch_idx % 2 == 0:
+            opt.step()
             opt.zero_grad()

 .. tip:: It is a good practice to provide the optimizer with a ``closure`` function that performs a ``forward`` and ``backward`` pass of your model.
 It is optional for most optimizers, but makes your code compatible if you switch to an optimizer which requires a closure.
+See also `the PyTorch docs<https://pytorch.org/docs/stable/optim.html#optimizer-step-closure>`_.

 Here is the same example as above using a ``closure``.